akvo/akvo-product-design/RSR/Features/13-ProjectOrgUpload/TechnicalDesign/IATI_import.md

 ### Current import process

 The following is a more detailed overview of what happens when we import IATI activites and attendant information.
 (Steps marked (g) are general steps that apply to all imports, (p) means partly general.
-All other steps describe Cordaid-specific tasks.).
+All other steps describe Cordaid-specific tasks. [(N)]() references the step in the [outline below](#implementation-steps) that would implement the current script step.).

 ### pre_import.py